'Coconut-size' tumour removed from man's thyroid gland at Delhi hospital | Technology

 A 72-year-old farmer from Bihar underwent a surgery at a private hospital here for the removal of a ''coconut-sized'' tumour from his thyroid gland, with doctors saying there were multiple challenges, including saving the patient's voice.

-The patient, a resident of Begusarai district, was facing difficulties in breathing and swallowing food for the last six months, the hospital said in a statement.
+The patient, a resident of Begusarai district of Bihar, was facing difficulties in breathing and swallowing food for the last six months, the hospital said in a statement.

 The problem aggravated to such an extent that his quality of life was hampered, it said, adding that he was brought to the Department of ENT and Head, Neck Onco Surgery at the Sir Ganga Ram Hospital here last month.